Glossary

 - chunk

 A part of a block group.
-Chunks are either 1 GiB in size (for data) or 256 MiB (for metadata).
+Chunks are either 1 GiB in size (for data) or 256 MiB (for metadata), depending on the overall filesystem size.

 - chunk tree